ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 5. Click on the `Configure environment` button.
 6. Click on the `Required reviewers` checkbox.
 Feel free to add reviewers to the environment to enforce approvals before deployment.
-   1. Select the `Prevent self-review` option to prevent self-approval of the deployment
+    1. If needed, select the `Prevent self-review` option to prevent self-approval of the deployment
 7. Add the following secrets to the environment by clicking on the `Add environment secret` button:
     * `AWS_ACCESS_KEY_ID`: The Access Key ID of the IAM user that you created in the AWS preparation step
     * `AWS_SECRET_ACCESS_KEY`: The Secret Access Key of the IAM user that you created in the AWS preparation step